Erasmus & international exchange

 If you are currently studying at one of our many partner universities across Europe, then why not join us for a semester or two in Cardiff?
 Many students agree that their time spent abroad was one of the best experiences of their lives, providing invaluable skills as well as unforgettable memories.

-We offer modules in a variety of languages including French, German, Spanish, Italian and Japanese, as well as courses on culture, history, literature politics and cinema.
-Over 1400 students and 80 academic staff provide a friendly and vibrant environment with a host of exciting events and activities to get involved with.
+We offer modules in a variety of languages including French, German, Spanish, Italian, Portuguese and Japanese, as well as courses on culture, history, literature politics and cinema.
+Over 1400 students and 40 academic staff provide a friendly and vibrant environment with a host of exciting events and activities to get involved with.

-All degree programmes have a modular structure with the academic year divided into two twelve week semesters.
+All our degree programmes have a modular structure with the academic year divided into two twelve week semesters.
 Each semester is followed by a period of examinations and/or assessments.
 Our factsheet gives lots of information on studying Cardiff.

 Applying to study in Cardiff